 Once you have all these details and documents ready, you’ll need to take the following steps to open a business account in Italy:

 - Obtain your tax number and VAT registration

 - Contact the institution of your choice and ask them to send you an application form

 - Fill out the application form with all required information, including your company's details and financial goals

 - Submit documents proving that you have obtained both a tax number and VAT registration

-If you’re not Italian and don’t have Italian residence, that shouldn’t be a problem when opening a business bank account.
-Depending on the bank you choose, this should be a fairly smooth process, although it might be slightly trickier for you as a non-resident – there might just be a couple more loopholes.
-When opening a business bank account as a non-resident in Italy, you'll need to provide the following documentation:
+If you’re not Italian, that shouldn’t be a problem when opening a business account.
+Depending on the platform you choose, this should be a fairly smooth process.
+When opening a business account in Italy, you'll need to provide the following documentation:

 - proof of your right to live in Italy (if applicable)